reblapointe/tycho/README.md

 Install required python packages `pip3 install -r requirements.txt`

 Run `python3 main.py`

+## How to build w/ neopixel ring
+### Material
+- Raspberry pi (or any computer)
+- Neopixel ring (or ws2812b ring)
+- microcontroller w/ wifi (I tested with esp8266 and esp32s2)
+- 1000μF capacitor
+- 440Ω resistor
+- 5V-3.3V bidirectionnal logic Level shifter
+- 5V, 5A Power supply (as explained in [Adafruit's Neopixel Überguide](https://learn.adafruit.com/adafruit-neopixel-uberguide/powering-neopixels)

+### Mosquitto broker
+Start a mosquitto broker.
+You can [install mosquitto](https://randomnerdtutorials.com/how-to-install-mosquitto-broker-on-raspberry-pi/) and start a mosquitto broker on the pi.

 ### Neopixel ring
 - setup ring with controller as shown in [drawing](circuit.png).